newrelic/nr1-workshop/lab8/INSTRUCTIONS.md

 //import our 3rd party libraries for the geo mapping features import { CircleMarker, Map, TileLayer } from 'react-leaflet';
-//import utilities we're going to need import { loadEntity, decodeEntityId } from './utils';
+//import utilities we're going to need import { loadEntity, decodeEntityGuid } from './utils';
 import SummaryBar from '../../components/summary-bar';
 import JavaScriptErrorSummary from './javascript-error-summary';
 ```